zeinalfa708/zeinalfa708/README.md

 - 👋 Hi, I’m @zeinalfa708
 - 👀 I’m interested in youtube and coding
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently NOT learning
 - 💞️ I’m looking to collaborate on youtube
-- 📫 How to reach me search me on youtube
+- 📫 How to reach me search me on discord

 <!---
 zeinalfa708/zeinalfa708 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.